laneslexicon/lexicon_documentation/docs/lane/preface.md

 When several significations are assigned to one word &c., connected by "or," it is often the case that one is right in one instance, and another in another; and not unfrequently, that all are correct in different instances.

 Whenever I have found it possible to do so, I have distinguished (by the mark ‡) what is affirmed to be tropical from what is proper; generally on the authority of the Asás.
 I have also generally distinguished (by the mark †) what I regard as evidently, or probably, tropical, when I have found no express authority for asserting such to be the case.
-Thus I have often been enabled to draw clearly what me termed the "genealogies" of significations.
+Thus I have often been enabled to draw clearly what may be termed the "genealogies" of significations.
 Always, in the arrangement of significations, I have, to the utmost of my ability, paid attention to their relations, one to another.
 The mark — is used to denote a break in the relations of significations &c.; and <CHECK> denotes an extraordinary, or a complete, dissociation.

 Numerous words in the Ṣiḥáḥ and the Ḳámoos and most other Arabic lexicons are merely said to be the names of certain plants and animals.
 Of these I have generally found and given explanations which have either enabled me to determine the particular species to which they apply or may enabled others to do so, and which will show that the application of many of these words have been changed in post-classical times.
 For the names and descriptions of plants, my chief authority is Aboo-Ḥaneefeh Ed-Deenawaree, who is generally held to have adhered to the original nomenclature more accurately than any other writer on the Arabian flora, enabled to do so in many cases by his own careful investigations, and by consulting Arabs of the desert, at a sufficiently early period, i the third century of the Flight.
 I have been induced to mention the properties commonly attributed by the Arabs to plants and drugs &c., though they are generally fanciful, because they sometimes help to point out what is meany by an explanation otherwise vague, and sometimes elucidate far-fetched comparisons or allusions.